-I love grouping students for games, speaking activities or quick-shares, but I also want all students working and all students to be included.
+I love grouping my French students for games, speaking activities or quick-shares, but I also want everyone working and all students to be included.
 Does that happen when students pick their own partners?
 Not always!
-So, in my class, I use grouping cards ALL THE TIME!
+So, in my class, I use student grouping cards in French class ALL THE TIME!

-My pairs cards are all French cities, so students get exposure to a large variety of cities.
-If a class is moving quickly, I take a few minutes to discuss interesting facts about the city.
+It’s also an easy way to add a bit of culture to your classes.
+If a class is moving quickly, I take a few minutes to discuss interesting facts about some of the cities, monuments or countries.
 If we don’t have time that day, they at least found a partner and practiced reading and identifying a new word.
-We’ll use the cards a lot, so there will definitely be time to discuss each topic during the year.
-My Teachers Pay Teachers Resource includes 22 cities so you can pick what is best for you!
+We use the cards a lot, so there will definitely be time to discuss each topic during the year.

 These grouping cards include a lot of variety, so you can pick what words work best for you!